LoginRadius/php-sdk/README.md

 [DELETE : Auth Remove Email](#RemoveEmail-delete-)<br>
 [DELETE : Auth Unlink Social Identities](#UnlinkSocialIdentities-delete-)<br>

-If you have not already initialized the Authentication object do so now
+If you have not already initialized the Authentication object do so now:
 ```
 $authenticationAPI = new AuthenticationAPI();
 ```